Hummingbird: Wing feather trill

 Male rufous and broad-tailed hummingbirds (genus Selasphorus) have a distinctive wing feature during normal flight that sounds like jingling or a buzzing shrill whistle – a trill.
 The trill arises from air rushing through slots created by the tapered tips of the ninth and tenth primary wing feathers, creating a sound loud enough to be detected by female or competitive male hummingbirds and researchers up to 100 m away.

 Behaviorally, the trill serves several purposes: It announces the sex and presence of a male bird; it provides audible aggressive defense of a feeding territory and an intrusion tactic; it enhances communication of a threat; and it favors mate attraction and courtship.

 Migration

-Relatively few hummingbirds migrate as a percentage of the total number of species; of the roughly 366 known hummingbird species, only 12–15 species migrate annually, particularly those in North America.
+Relatively few hummingbirds migrate as a percentage of the total number of species; of the roughly 375 known hummingbird species, only 12–15 species migrate annually, particularly those in North America.
 Most hummingbirds live in the Amazonia-Central America tropical rainforest belt, where seasonal temperature changes and food sources are relatively constant, obviating the need to migrate.
 As the smallest living birds, hummingbirds are relatively limited at conserving heat energy, and are generally unable to maintain a presence in higher latitudes during winter months, unless the specific location has a large food supply throughout the year, particularly access to flower nectar.
 Other migration factors are seasonal fluctuation of food, climate, competition for resources, predators, and inherent signals.

+South America

+The two species of giant hummingbird – the southern giant hummingbird (Patagona gigas, Gray, 1840), and northern giant hummingbird (Patagonia peruviana, Boucard, 1893) – have diverged into migrants undergoing adaptation from sea level to extreme mountain elevations, and others residing at exceptional elevations (4300 m in Peru), possibly representing a new species, Patagona chaski sp. nov. (named in 2024).
+The range of the southern species crosses the Central Andean Plateau, moving from sea level up to 4400 m altitude in the Andes.
+Tracked by satellite transmitters and geolocators, their seasonal migration courses in a loop over 8335 km of total distance traveled between Chile and Ecuador.
+In 1834, Charles Darwin recorded their arrival in spring from the "parched deserts of the north", apparently referring to the Atacama Desert of northern Chile.